AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 Next, you will run the Batch Scoring notebook to make battery failure predictions on vehicles, using vehicle and trip data stored in Cosmos DB.

+### About Azure Machine Learning

+Within the Databricks notebooks you are about to import and run, we use [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml) to manage, train, and deploy a custom machine learning (ML) model.
+Azure Machine Learning is a fully managed cloud service used to train, deploy, and manage machine learning models at scale.
+Given the variety of services within Azure that you can choose from to create AI solutions, Azure Machine Learning is the one platform in Azure that "glues" together the entire custom AI/ML development story.
+When you couple the rich set of tools with the service, you have everything you need to get started with experimenting and creating AI solutions on the right-hand side of the AI spectrum.

+Azure Machine Learning fully supports open-source technologies so that you can use tens of thousands of open-source Python packages such as TensorFlow, PyTorch, MXNet, and scikit-learn.
+All you need is a Python-enabled environment to get started with setting up and using Azure Machine Learning through its [Python SDK](https://docs.microsoft.com/python/api/overview/azure/ml/intro?view=azure-ml-py).
+Powerful tools are also available, such as [notebook VMs](https://docs.microsoft.com/azure/machine-learning/service/how-to-configure-environment#notebookvm), [Azure notebooks](https://notebooks.azure.com/), [Jupyter notebooks](http://jupyter.org), or the [Azure Machine Learning for Visual Studio Code](https://aka.ms/vscodetoolsforai) extension to make it easy to explore and transform data, and then train and deploy models.
+Azure Machine Learning includes features that automate model generation and tuning with ease, efficiency, and accuracy.

+Use Azure Machine Learning to train, deploy, and manage machine learning models using Python and CLI at cloud scale.
+For a low-code or no-code option, use the interactive, [visual interface](https://docs.microsoft.com/azure/machine-learning/service/ui-quickstart-run-experiment) to easily and quickly build, test, and deploy models using pre-built machine learning algorithms.

 ### Task 1: Import lab notebooks into Azure Databricks

 In this task, you will import the Databricks notebooks into your workspace.